 Many assume that typewriters have always had a key to go back one space, to add a missed character, or perhaps to strike an error.
 However it was many years before the backspace became mainstream.

 It wasn’t until around 1906 that companies like Blickensderfer, Densmore, Remington, and others got on the backspace bandwagon.
-Finding out who was the first is very difficult because machines got upgraded all the time.
-It helps that we can look back and at least see where it’s not present, such as on the Jewett, Sun #2, early Blickensderfer’s and Hammond’s, Franklin, Densmore, and Fox.
+Finding out who was the first is very difficult because machines got upgraded all the time, and the patents themselves are very dense.

 The key, a simple lever action, pushed a hook up, catching on the carriage rail, and pushing it back one space.